Tauvic/Technology-at-school/README.md

 Enable children, elderly  and myself to learn everything we like to know about programming and robots.

-Read more about this the project in the [Wikie](https://github.com/Tauvic/Technology-at-school/wiki)
+Read more about the project on the [Wikie](https://github.com/Tauvic/Technology-at-school/wiki)

 ## Contents